KateFavre/Inventory-Application-Java-Springboot/README.md

 updated line 20 in ValidEnufParts.java to display error message if adding/updating product lowers part below min inv

-created MaximumValidator.java and ValidMaximum.java to add validation for maximum fields
+created MaximumValidator.java and ValidMaximum.java to add validation for maximum fields added lines 10-12 in MaximumValidator to set up custom annotation and @autowired for access to springbeans lines 14-17 in MaximumValidator.java for optional initialization method lines 18-21 in MaximumValidator.java logic to check inv is less than or equal to max inv

+line 10 ValidMaximum.java link annotation to Validation class lines 11-12 in ValidMaximum set target (Part class) and makes sure available during runtime lines 13-17 in ValidMaximum.java set error message if validation fails line 22 added @ValidMaximum to Part.java

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.